Neopric-Inc/NeoApps.AI-CodeGenerator/README.md

 Example: "generate"

 projectType:
 The type of project being generated, e.g., drag-and-drop (DND).
+No need to change anything here.
 Example: "dnd"

 swgurl:
 The URL for Swagger, used for API documentation.
-Example: "" (empty, to be filled after project setup)
+Example: "" (empty, to be filled after project setup).
+No need to change anything here for now.

 noderedurl:
 The URL for Node-RED, a flow-based development tool.
+No need to change anything here for now.
 Example: "" (empty, to be filled based on setup)